 Before many of us become eligible for Medicare, we often think of Medicare as a one-note coverage that we will automatically have access to once we hit 65.
 That is only a tiny piece of an often complicated puzzle.
+In this article we are going to take a look at what is medicare and all of its components, and how we can get in on it.

 According to figures from the CBO (Congressional Budget Office), as many as 10,000 people enroll in Medicare each day.
 This growing trend highlights the need for a deeper understanding of this type of coverage as it will one day affect us all at some point.
 You hear Medicare mentioned every time you turn on the tv, and many of us see ads on the internet all the time related to it.
 With most of the baby boomers at retirement age, is it any wonder why the topics of retirement and Medicare are so popular?
 With all of the buzz around Medicare, don’t you think it would be easier to understand?
 Unfortunately, it is just as confusing now, as it was ten years ago.
 But it does not have to remain that way.